bonzibudd/WColors-Theme/README.md

 # WColors-Theme
 UX theme for Windows 10 using improvements to the High Contrast theme.
 Supports custom color schemes, including dark and light.

+# This repo has been put on hold due to some issues with the msstyles editor.

 ![Theme](https://user-images.githubusercontent.com/61938331/103427446-1d5d6a80-4b8f-11eb-9b94-8f34f1a3142f.png)

 ## Installation